Tests for Bacterial Vaginosis

 bacterial vaginosis take samples of fluid and cells

-vagina to see if this vaginal infection is present.
+vagina to see if signs of infection are present.

 Bacterial vaginosis is caused by a change in the

 balance of microorganisms found in a healthy vagina.
 A healthy vagina normally

 has many microorganisms in it.
 The microorganisms involved in bacterial

 microorganisms increase in number while the number of healthy microorganisms

 Many women with bacterial vaginosis do not have